-Let’s look at an example of working capital from real estate.
+Let’s look at a working capital from real estate example.
 Moreover, look at an asset based lending solution to cash shortfalls and opportunities

 Many companies own the land and buildings necessary to conduct the day-to-day operations of their business.
 Oftentimes, this valuable asset is included in traditional bank financing packages as the cornerstone of the credit facility.
 As long as the business progresses as the bank deems appropriate, and all loan and debt service coverage covenants remain in compliance, the real estate loan will serve to anchor the lending relationship.

 Companies and/or individuals may also own commercial real estate which may provide an income stream or conversely, suffer from under-utilization and needed development.
-These transactions are typically financed by the banking community as a “onetime” advance.
+The banking community typically finances these transactions as a “onetime” advance.
 That advance is conditioned for certain renewal requirements.
 In addition, additional funding is triggered by developmental thresholds that have to be met.
 Additionally, the investment opportunity associated with these properties may require balance sheet leverage beyond what the bank is willing to tolerate.

 More often than not, an adverse business or personal event occurs which places the commercial property owner in a position where cash is critical but not readily available.
 Such situations could involve the following: